Clinics & Services

 CONTRACEPTIVE SERVICES: Benbecula Medical Practice offers the full range of contraceptive services including pills, injections, caps, coils and contraceptive implants.
 More information about the types of methods available can be found here and there are also leaflets available from the surgery.
-Dr Dawson inserts and removes contraceptive implants, Dr Tierney fits coils, and Nurse Binnie has a lot of training in sexual health including fitting caps.
+Dr Dawson inserts and removes contraceptive implants, Dr Longfield and Dr Tierney fit coils, and Nurse Binnie has advanced training in sexual health including fitting caps.

 CHILDREN’S HEALTH: The health visitor service is not based in the surgery.
 However, we maintain good links with the Health Visitors, who visit the practice regularly.
 The Health Visitor service is based in Balivanich Clinic, contact 01870 602266